 My path in a few words…

-Ever since I could stand on my feet, I have felt attracted by the beauty of nature and by the wildlife.
-I grew up in a kind of island clung to the shores of Lake Geneva, this lake set like a jewel between the Alps and the Jura.
-Cradled in the pages of the stories of naturalist Gerald Durell that our mother read us at bedtime, and soon by my own readings of stories of discovery and adventures, I witnessed the seasonal comings and goings of the water birds, while anticipating my own explorations: those of a fabulous world which obviously awaited me beyond the mountains which concealed the horizon. … I wasn't aware at the time that the blue waters of my lake concealed a strange treasure: the mercury that an agro-chemical plant located upstream dumped by hundreds of tons ....
-Those fishes I was proudly bringing back home tasted nice nevertheless.
-The place where I grew up probably resembled too much a forgotten patch of paradise to let me get away with it unscathed anyway.
-Photographing quickly became the privileged way of retaining some of the fleeting grace which barely born is already caught up in the whirlwind of time, perhaps with the hope of finding in it a piece of the puzzle of my own identity.
+I have always been attracted by nature and by this wild life, so beautiful in its diversity.
+I had grown up on a sort of island clinging to the shores of Lake Geneva, this lake set like a jewel between the Alps and the Jura.
+Lulled by the pages of the stories of the naturalist Gerald Durell that our mother read to us, and soon by my own readings of adventure stories, I contemplated, during the days of fishing on the lake, the comings and goings of migratory birds, anticipating my own explorations: those of a fabulous world that clearly awaited me beyond the mountains that formed my horizon.
+I didn't know at that time that the blue waters and fish of my lake concealed a strange treasure: mercury, which an agrochemical plant located upstream was dumping by the hundreds of tons...
+In any case, the place where I grew up looked too much like a forgotten corner of paradise for me to have a chance of escaping unscathed.
+Photography quickly established itself as the preferred way to retain a little of this fleeting grace, which barely born is already mistreated, caught up in the whirlwind of time.
+Life always goes much too fast for a contemplative.
+Photography allowed me to have this second look at things, perhaps with the hope of discovering a few pieces of the puzzle of my own identity...

 The world is an enigma.
-Some trips abroad nourished my thirst for discovery, but also my perplexity !
-Nature can be fascinating, and the world is a quarry whose resources seemed, inexhaustible not so long ago.
+A few beautiful trips have only increased my wonder, but also my perplexity!
+Nature can be fascinating, and the world is a quarry whose resources seemed, not so long ago, to be inexhaustible.
 Wallowing in life is one thing.
-But to find out how we can fit into this creation in order to bring our contribution, requires a certain effort.
-The Bible teaches that we harbour an “old man”, a man of a disconcerting nature.
-My famous namesake once said: “I do not do what I want, and what I hate, I do”.
-This man drawn from the dust of the earth - let's call him “Cain's son”, even if technically it is not relevant - is the sum of centuries of a humanity that went freelance, since it cut off bridges with the Father and now leads its own existence made of struggles and windfall profits.
-The very purpose of civilization is to civilize this old man so that we do not kill each other wholeheartedly.
-We can even manage to take this old man to church.
+But discovering how we might fit harmoniously into this creation in order to make our contribution requires some effort.
+The Bible teaches us that we are home to an “old man.”
+A man drawn from the dust of the earth, with a sometimes disconcerting nature.
+My illustrious namesake already said: “I do not do what I want, and what I hate, that I do.”
+This man – let us call him “the child of Cain” – is the sum of centuries of a “freelance” humanity, since it once cut ties with the Father and now leads its own existence, made up of struggles and hazards.
+Civilization consists precisely in wanting to civilize this old man so that we do not kill each other with all our hearts.
+Many even manage to lead the old man to church.
 But is it enough?

-I had to learn it : our greatest enemy is not so much the devil, but it is this old “me” who lives in us.
-Although I received the seed of a new and immortal life at that time, the years that followed were not very glorious.
-No doubt that they were in the image of a Christendom which in its fascination for the things of this world, lives for itself while seeking to blend in with the landscape, instead of taking its cross to allow the Spirit of the One whom she calls Lord and Master to change the hearts of people.
-The old religious man grows strong and the new man cannot be born.
-But in Acts 3, God promises times of refreshment with the pouring out of his Spirit on all men.
-This will come to the apotheosis after a great falling away, when the feet of the crucified will land on the hill of Jerusalem.
-This event will mark the dawn of a new era for man on Earth.
-Many people suffer these days as they witness our world gradually losing its richness and prime beauty.
-In Revelation 21: 5, Jesus announces the colour of his election campaign : “Behold, I am making all things new.”
-He does not promise anything less!
-The new things are the wonderful miraculous things that the Spirit of God can do, referred to in the Bible, which we didn't believe but are nevertheless true.
-Some will be so extraordinary “that their thought has not even risen to the heart of man”.
-Can we imagine that the upheavals that are taking place on earth, which at some point will cause fear for the survival of humanity, are in reality the harbingers of a restoration of the world in this original edenic state?
-The upheavals that some will see will be the last convulsions of the old rebellious man and of his reign of terror, which will soon be followed by the coming of a new man with the advent of the reign of love of the Messiah and the establishment of an unshakable peace.
-This is the universal perspective of the Bible, the one that has shaken empires since ancient times.
-This perspective is far more fascinating than that of a world government decked out in a syncretic and totalitarian religion, arguably saving us from the threat of the annihilation of humanity by obscure plotters.
-It is my prayer that God will reveal his awesome plan to as many people as possible.
-The link below provides some resources on what has become the hope of many.
-It is my wish that some will be of value to you.
+I had to learn: our greatest enemy is not the devil, but it is this old "me" that lives within us.
+Although I had at that time received the seed of a new and immortal life, the years that followed were not very glorious.
+No doubt they were in the image of a Christianity that in its fascination with the things of this world, lives for itself, seeking to blend into the landscape, instead of taking charge each day of its mission in order to allow the Spirit of the One it calls its Lord and Master to touch hearts.
+The religious man with two faces prospers, and the new man cannot be born.
+But in Acts 3, God promises times of refreshing, when he will have poured out his Spirit on all men.
+Then will come the apotheosis, when at the end of a period of unprecedented trouble, the feet of the crucified will rest on the hill of Jerusalem.
+This event will mark the dawn of a new era for the Earth.
+Many people are suffering as they watch our world gradually lose its pristine beauty, its natural balances, and its rare species.
+In Revelation 21:5, Jesus announces the color of his electoral platform: “Behold, I make all things new.”
+Jesus promises nothing less!
+These new things are the wonderful things that the Bible and the Gospels speak of, but which we have not believed.
+Some will be so extraordinary “that the thought has not even entered the heart of man.”
+Do we even imagine that the upheavals taking place on earth, and which at a given moment will make us fear for the survival of humanity and that of the earth, are in reality the harbingers of a restoration of the world to this original Eden?
+The upheavals we are going to go through will be the last convulsions of the old man, rebellious to God, and of his reign of terror, which will soon be succeeded by the new man with the Advent of the reign of love of the Messiah and the establishment of an unshakable peace.
+This is the universal perspective of the Bible, the one that has made empires tremble since ancient times.
+It is much more exciting than that of a world government decked out in a syncretic and totalitarian religion, or even, of some unknown threat of an annihilation of humanity by obscure conspirators.
+My prayer is that God will reveal to you his formidable plan for your life, and the loss that any unfulfilled destiny represents for the Universe and for humanity.
+The link below offers some resources, some of which I hope will be valuable to you.

 • Contact